 The $4 billion dollar agriculture and agri-food industries in Chatham-Kent are modern, highly complex and internationally competitive.
 Our companies are continuously responding to changing consumer demands, advancing technology and globalization.
-Thanks to the unique combination of rich soil, fresh water, warm Canadian climate, brilliant research and the simple desire to be the best… Chatham-Kent is a key location not only for agricultural companies, but also food processing.
+Thanks to the unique combination of rich soil, freshwater, warm Canadian climate, brilliant research and the simple desire to be the best… Chatham-Kent is a key location not only for agricultural companies but also for food processing.

 Agribusiness is big business in Chatham-Kent:

-- The world's largest fresh water commercial fishing port (Wheatley)
+- We have the world's largest freshwater commercial fishing port (Wheatley).

-- There are over 2,000 farms, which account for four per cent of Ontario's total farms
+- There are over 2,000 farms, which account for 4% of Ontario's total farms.

-- Greenhouses in Chatham-Kent now account for 370 acres or about nine per cent of Ontario's total greenhouse area
+- Greenhouses in Chatham-Kent now account for 370 acres or about 9% of Ontario's total greenhouse area.

-- Home to the University of Guelph Ridgetown Campus, a vital and growing research centre for our agriculture sector
+- We are home to the University of Guelph Ridgetown Campus, a vital and growing research centre for our agriculture sector.

 Innovation Redefining Greenhouse Industry